idafchev/idafchev.github.io/_posts/2023-06-29-Windows_Kernel_Debugging.md

 # <a name="1_introduction"></a> 1.
 Introduction
 In this blog post, I will describe how to set up an environment for kernel debugging in Windows and provide a WinDbg command cheatsheet.
-I will also reference some commands in subsequent posts to avoid repeating explanations.
+I will reference some commands in subsequent posts to avoid repeating explanations.

+When it comes to kernel debugging, it is crucial to understand that when a breakpoint is reached during the debugging process of an operating system, the entire OS freezes.
+Consequently, it becomes impossible to utilize a debugger within the same OS environment.
+Instead, a separate system is required, which connects remotely to the target OS undergoing debugging.
+This setup enables communication between the debugger and the target OS, ensuring that when execution is paused, your current OS remains unaffected.

 # <a name="2_vm"></a> 2.
 Configuring your VM (debugee)
 I am using VMware Workstation but other hypervisors should have similar options.